 We work with clinicians from many institutions and specialties to provide definitive molecular diagnoses.
 Patients or parents of individuals with genetic disorders and those who take care of them generally have a number of questions they would like answers to.
 These include: What is the diagnosis?
 How did it happen?
 Who else is at risk?
 What can be done?
 What can we expect?
-In CGDS we want to help answer these questions by extracting knowledge from omic and associated data using tools and methods we access or develop ourselves.
+In CGDS we want to help answer these questions by extracting knowledge from omic and associated data using tools and methods we apply and/or develop.
 We are interested in applying our methods widely and have established collaborations with clinicians and researchers spanning a number of rare or not so rare diseases.

 Pediatric cancer cardiotoxicity

 Survivors of pediatric cancers are at high risk of developing heart disease both during treatment and after their cancer is defeated.
 Working in collaboration with Dr. Smita Bhatia’s UAB Institute for Cancer Outcomes and Survivorship research group, we are working to uncover causes of cardiotoxic consequences in these patients.
 This involves case by case analysis to identify rare large effect variation as well as polygenic risk analyses to identify associations with smaller impact more common variation.

 Cystic Fibrosis (CF)

 Cystic Fibrosis is a rare disease that displays heterogeneous symptoms and a non responder rate of 30%.
 Patients within the same family, who have the same molecular cause of CF, can have very different symptoms, progression, and outcome.
 CGDS works with Dr. Phil Farrell and Dr. HuiChuan Lai at UW-Madison and other members of the CF-FIRST consortia to identify genetic modifiers in patients with CF that are related to their symptoms and response to therapeutics making use of candidate variant and polygenic risk analyses.

 Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS)